the vanishing everything of everywhere – elegies and illusions

 george-orwell

-Most of the current referencing of Orwell has to do with language, ‘newspeak’ and government propaganda (a few years ago it was more to do with surveillance & ‘big brother) and it’s noticeable that, paradoxically, people nowadays seem to be more sceptical than ever about the information given out by the media and government (in itself a fairly healthy thing) but also quite ready to believe any old nonsense that comes from unverified (mostly online) sources.
+Orwell changes with the times.
+Much of the current referencing of Orwell has to do with language; ‘newspeak’ and government propaganda, whereas a few decades ago it was more to do with surveillance & ‘big brother,’ but he remains a constant source of reference, in a way that very few writers of his generation are.
+It’s noticeable that people nowadays seem, paradoxically, to be more sceptical than ever about the information given out by the media and government (which is in itself a fairly healthy thing) but also almost unbelievably credulous when it comes to any old nonsense that comes from unverified (mostly online) sources.
 This would not have surprised Orwell, who, reflecting on the ‘truth’ of the Spanish Civil war, wrote;

 “Even if Franco is overthrown, what kind of records will the future historian have to go upon?
 And if Franco or anyone at all resembling him remains in power, the history of the war will consist quite largely of ‘facts’ which millions of people now living know to be lies.
 One of these ‘facts’ for instance, is that there was a considerable Russian army in Spain.
 There exists the most abundant evidence that there was no such army.
 Yet if Franco remains in power, and if Fascism in general survives, that Russian army will go into the history books and future schoolchildren will believe in it.
 So for practical purposes the lie will have become the truth.”
 As I Please, 1944, (vol.3 p.
 110)